brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 ### What you'll learn

-In this section, you'll focus on using data and receiving data from user input.
+In the sections below, you'll focus on using data and receiving data from user input.

 - Retrieving external data using Angular's Http Client
 - Receiving form input through Angular Reactive Forms